-It’s called term because your insurance premiums last for as long as the term you select — this can be for as little as one year and up to 30 years.
-Most companies offer policies in increments of 5 or 10 years, so you can get coverage for 5, 10, 20 or 30 years, for example.
+With this option, your insurance premiums last for as long as the term you select — this can be for as little as one year and up to 30 years.
+Most insurance companies offer policies in increments of 5 or 10 years, so you can get coverage for 5, 10, 20 or 30 years, for example.
 Once the term runs out, you’ll have the option to continue coverage, but at a higher premium.
 Term policies pay death benefits to your beneficiaries if you die during the period covered by the policy.

-Sometimes, it is possible to convert a term life policy into a whole life policy, but it depends on your insurance provider and their terms and conditions.
-This is one of the things to ask an advisor when considering options for life insurance.
+Sometimes, it is possible to convert a term life policy into a whole life policy, but it depends on the insurance provider and their terms and conditions.
+Ask your advisor when considering options for life insurance.

 How much does term life insurance cost?

 Term life insurance is often the most affordable, because the rate of your premium is locked in for the term you select.
-Payments are made monthly.
-The amount of your premium varies according to your health and other factors, but will be lower than premiums for most whole life insurance policies, which last a lifetime and build cash value.
+Payments are made monthly or yearly.
+The amount of your premium varies according to your health and other factors.
+Term life insurance premiums will be lower than premiums for most whole life insurance policies, which last a lifetime and build cash value.

 What is whole life insurance?